Welcome to the

 • In the final round, selected teams will expand their abstracts into 2000-word essays, due by Thursday, August 15, 2024.

-• Since we are encouraging creative formats for these essays, we do not have a required template outside the sections and length suggested above, but if you are looking for template to follow, we suggest the Springer Data challenges templates.
+• Since we are encouraging creative formats, we do not have a required template outside the sections and length suggested above, but if you are looking for template to follow, we suggest the Springer Data challenges templates.

 Important Dates